batect/batect/docs/tips/Proxies.md

 * any environment variables defined in the image (including any base images) with `ENV` instructions
 * any container-specific environment variables specified in the container or task in `batect.yml`

-batect automatically propagates any proxy settings configured on the host as environment variables unless the `--no-proxy-vars` flag is passed to `batect`.
+batect automatically propagates any proxy environment variables configured on the host as environment variables unless the `--no-proxy-vars` flag is passed to `batect`.

+Starting with v0.14, if propagating proxy environment variables is enabled, and [any proxy environment variable recognised by batect](#proxy-environment-variables-recognised-by-batect) is set, batect will also add the names of all containers started as part of the task to `no_proxy` and `NO_PROXY` (or create those environment variables if they're not set).
+This ensures that inter-container communication is not proxied.

-## Proxy settings recognised by batect
+## Proxy environment variables recognised by batect

 batect will propagate the following proxy-related environment variables: